Quantum Entanglement and Spectral Form Factor: Modular Hamiltonian

 We first calculate $\mathrm{Tr}_A\rho_A^2$ in Fig. \ref{Renyi2.pdf}.
-When its value becomes larger, it implies that the case has more configurations with the larger value of $\mathrm{Tr}_A\rho_A^2$.
-From our estimation, this should imply that the occurring time of the first dip should be smaller for the larger value of $\mathrm{Tr}_A\rho_A^2$.
-This estimation is clearly confirmed in Figs. \ref{b.pdf} and \ref{GHZ.pdf}.
-We consider $2^{13}$ random configurations for all simulations in this paper.
+When its value becomes large, it implies that the case has more configurations with a larger $\mathrm{Tr}_A\rho_A^2$.
+The naive estimation should lead to an early occurring time of the first dip.
+The numerical study confirms this estimation as in Figs. \ref{b.pdf} and \ref{GHZ.pdf}.
+We consider $2^{13}$ random configurations for all simulations in this paper. \\

+Now we plot the 3-qubit result in Figs. \ref{Renyi2-3qubit.pdf}, \ref{b-3qubit.pdf}, and \ref{GHZ-qubit.pdf}.
+We get a similar result to the two-qubit case.
+In Fig. \ref{Renyi2-3qubit.pdf}, the Rényi-2 entropy approaches the equilibrium state earlier than the two-qubit random model.
+We expect that it is one of the signals for approaching chaotic behavior.
+Later we will show the level spacing distribution and find GUE.
+This result should be clear for our argument.